ChamuMutezva/invoice-app/README.md

 The error is caused by (in this particular case) , having a hook which was called after a condition
 ![Ilustration of error](src/assets/hook-err-illustration2.png)

+Moving the useMutation hook above the if condition will solve the error
 ![Fixing the error](src/assets/hook-err-fix.png)
 ### Continued development